PeterNaydenov/morph/README.md

 ```
 `Template` is a string with placeholders where we render our external data.
 It's a skeleton of the template.
 Placeholders are the dynamic parts of the template.

-Helpers are a extra templates or functions needed for rendering the template.
+Helpers are extra templates or functions needed for rendering the template.
 Example:
 ```js
 const myTemplateDescription = {
       template: `